 This document lists the risks and areas to be considered by external auditors undertaking audits of coverholders on behalf of managing agents in the Lloyd’s market.
 The risks below are generic risks to ensure that key topics and areas are covered by the audit.

-It is intended that the scope can be used in a modular way over the course of a number of years.
+It is intended that the scope can be used in a modular way over the course of a few years.

 In some regions and for some classes of business there may be additional topics which need to be examined, it is expected that the auditor and managing agent will discuss and agree these in advance of the audit.
 For many of the questions specified in the audit scope below, the auditor is expected to test and provide evidence where appropriate, unless instructed not to by the managing agent.

-For example by:
+For example, by:

 Reviewing files, transactions, logs and examples.